brickineers/MelodyMapper/README.md

 If you encounter any issues please feel free to let us know.

+Download the MelodyMapper file.
+OR
-To use the program download the 7zip file and extract it using 7zip and run the MelodyMapper.exe file
+For faster download, you can download the .zip and unzip the file later.